Tatar confederation: Ethnic and linguistic affiliations

 [In the following list] I outline the geographical position of each of their tribes in the eastern world.
 They are listed in order [from West] to East, both pagan and Muslim, beginning with those closest to Rūm.
 First is: Bajanak, then: Qifja'q, then: Uguz, then: Yam'k, then: Bashgirt, then: Yasmil, then: Qa'y, then: Yaba'quw, then: Tata'r, then: Qirqiz.
 The last one is closest to Sin.
 All of these tribes are opposite Rum, extending toward the East ...

 When listing the 20 Turkic tribes, Kashgari also included non-Turks such as Kumo Xi, Khitans, Tanguts, and Chinese (the last one rendered as Tawġāj < Karakhanid *Tawğaç).
-In the extant manuscript's text, the Tatars are located west of the Kyrgyzes; however, the manuscript's world-map shows that the Tatars were located west of the Ili river and west of the Bashkirs, whom Kashagari already located west of Tatars.
+In the extant manuscript's text, the Tatars are located west of the Kyrgyz; however, the manuscript's world-map shows that the Tatars were located west of the Ili river and west of the Bashkirs, whom Kashagari already located west of Tatars.
 Claus Schönig attributed such contradictions to errors made when the text and the map were copied.
 Kashgari additionally noted that Tatars were bilingual, speaking Turkic alongside their own languages; the same for the Yabaqus, Basmïls, and Chömüls.
 Yet available evidence suggested that the Yabaqus, Basmïls, and Chömüls were all Turkic speakers; therefore, Mehmet Fuat Köprülü concludes that in the 11th century, the Yabaqus, Basmïls, Chömüls, Qays and Tatars – the last two of whom Köprülü considers to be Turkified Mongols – could speak Kashgari's Karakhanid dialect as well as their own Turkic dialects, yet those peoples' own dialects differed from Karakhanid so substantially that Kashgari considered them other languages.
 (Note: Golden (2006:42) proposes that Basmïls were Oghurs who remained east after their cousins' westwards migration, and in the 11th century, Basmïls were still speaking an Oghur Turkic language.)

 According to Klyashtorny, the name "Tatar" was the Turkic designation for Mongols.
 As Ushnitsky writes, the ethnonym "Tatar" was used by the Turks only to designate "strangers", that is, peoples who did not speak Turkic languages.
 The Turkic tribes living among their Mongol-speaking neighbors were also called "tat" or "tat-ar".
 According to Bartold, the peoples of Mongolian origin who spoke the Mongolian language had always called themselves Tatars.
 Subsequently, this word was completely supplanted by the word "Mongol".